 Coefficients on peer neighborhood price rank from regressions of form given in equation 2.
 Columns are samples.
 Rows are outcome variables.
 All specifications include randomization block and dummies for large feeder high schools; see section 5.1 for details.
 Column 1 is full sample, and columns 2 and 3 are private feeder and non-private feeder samples.
 Column 4 is the sample of individuals with Colonial last names and column 5 is the sample of individuals with non-Colonial last names.
 "Final club" row reproduces the selective final club outcome from the main text.
 "Married" is an indicator equal to one for reporting being married in the Class Report.
 "Colonial spouse" is an indicator for being married and having a spouse with a Colonial last name.
-"Colonial marriage" is an indicator equal to one if the individual has Colonial last name and reports a marriage to a spouse with a Colonial last name.
+"Colonial last name.
 See section B.8.4 for details.